So Yeah, I've Found the Trick That Makes Any Outfit Look Cool

 (Image credit: @annejohannsen)

-Floral tights are also another cool alternative when trying out the matching dress and tights trend.
-A few seasons ago, Ganni and Swedish Stockings teamed up for a sustainably made, zero waste collection of printed stockings.
+Floral tights are another cool alternative when trying out a dress and matching tights.
+A few seasons ago, Ganni and Swedish Stockings teamed up for a sustainably made zero-waste collection of printed stockings.
 Unfortunately, the matching dress is sold out (you gotta act fast with these things!), but you can still get your hands on a few pairs of the eco-conscious range of tights.

 Saturated Shades